ian-fisher-developer/qt-qml/README.md

 ## Applications

+1. Minimal Table

+   A minimal QML table view displays data from a small, fixed, C++ table model.

+2. Adjustable Table

-1. Minimal Table -- a simple QML table view displays data from a C++ table model
+   IN PROGRESS: A QML table view displays data from a C++ table model, with controls for the table size.

 ## Configuration

 QtQML and QtQuick are still evolving rapidly.
 These experiments use Qt 6.3.0 -- the latest at the time of writing.
 Each application is built via CMake -- recommended by the latest QML/Quick documents.

+For now, I use QtCreator to configure, build, and run.
+That is fine for these personal learning exercises.
+Keep in mind that a more production-like environment would require build scripts, run scripts, etc.

 Each application builds in a Desktop configuration, and in a WebAssembly configuration (runs in a browser).